-14.17.20 Throughout the year Users' monthly demand charges will be based on their Demand Forecast of:

-- half-hourly metered gross demand to be supplied during the Triad for each BM Unit, multiplied by the relevant zonal £/kW tariff; and - half-hourly metered embedded export to be supplied during the Triad for each BM Unit, multiplied by the relevant zonal £/kW tariff; and - non-half hourly metered energy to be supplied over the period 16:00 hrs to 19:00 hrs inclusive every day over the Financial Year for each BM Unit, multiplied by the relevant zonal p/kWh tariff
+- 14.17.16 Throughout the year Users' monthly demand charges will be based on their forecasts of: - half-hourly metered demand to be supplied during the Triad for each BM Unit, multiplied by the relevant zonal £/kW tariff; and - non-half hourly metered energy to be supplied over the period 16:00 hrs to 19:00 hrs inclusive every day over the Financial Year for each BM Unit, multiplied by the relevant zonal p/kWh tariff

 Users' annual TNUoS demand charges are based on these forecasts and are split evenly over the 12 months of the year.
 Users have the opportunity to vary their demand forecasts on a quarterly basis over the course of the year, with the demand forecast requested in February relating to the next Financial Year.
 Users will be notified of the timescales and process for each of the quarterly updates.
 The Company will revise the monthly Transmission Network Use of System demand charges by calculating the annual charge based on the new forecast, subtracting the amount paid to date, and splitting the remainder evenly over the remaining months.
-For the avoidance of doubt, only positive demand forecasts (i.e. representing a net an-import from the system) will be acceptedused in the calculation of charges.
+For the avoidance of doubt, only positive demand forecasts (i.e. representing an import from the system) will be accepted.